teamhanko/hanko/frontend/elements/README.md

 ### Fallback Language

-The `fallbackLang` option is used to specify a fallback language for the web components when translations are missing or incomplete for a particular language.
-By setting the `fallbackLang` option to a valid language string like "en" or "de", the missing translation strings will be automatically retrieved from the specified fallback language.
+The `fallbackLanguage` option is used to specify a fallback language for the web components when translations are missing or incomplete for a particular language.
+By setting the `fallbackLanguage` option to a valid language string like "en" or "de", the missing translation strings will be automatically retrieved from the specified fallback language.

 Script: